 Chris Matarazzo joined the Vanderbilt sports medicine staff in 2016.
-The 2021 season is Matarazzo’s second season as athletic trainer with the Vanderbilt baseball program after spending three-plus years in the same capacity with the Commodores’ track and field and cross country teams.
+The 2023 season is Matarazzo’s fourth season as athletic trainer with the Vanderbilt baseball program after spending three-plus years in the same capacity with the Commodores’ track and field and cross country teams.

 Matarazzo came to Vanderbilt after two years as an intern athletic trainer at Florida from 2014-16.
 While at Florida, he worked with the baseball and softball teams.